 Every new electric car is a risk for e-mobility service providers: Plug fits but the charger does not charge

-Although we have charging standards such as CCS2, CHAdeMO, or GB/T, many car manufacturers and vehicle models have their own variations of the communication protocols set in the standard.
+Although we have charging standards such as CCS2 or CHAdeMO many car manufacturers and vehicle models have their own variations of the communication protocols set in the standard.
 If a charger cannot interpret the vehicle’s communication, charging does not occur.

 This is a difficult situation for service providers offering EV charging services — charging stations are expensive investments so they cannot stop working when a new car model comes along or if the car software is updated.
 This is extremely annoying for the EV drivers as well, as if your battery is running flat and you pull up to a charging station that cannot charge your car even though the plug fits, there is nothing you can do.

 Kemppi Group’s chief digital officer Juhana Enqvist explains the charging process: “Charging an electric car is not just transferring electricity from the grid to the car’s batteries.
 Charging an electric vehicle is communication between the charger and the car.”

 Kempower’s cloud-connected chargers update to support new car makes and models

 Unlike many fast charger manufacturers, Kempower’s own engineers create, test, and update the charger software and how it handles the protocols.

 “When new electric car models hit the market, our engineers test the communication between the charger and the car, interpret the car-specific variations and update our charger software accordingly.
 Since our chargers are cloud-connected, we can update Kempower chargers globally within a few days from the launch of a new car make or model,” Enqvist explains with pride.

 This is a huge advantage for charging service providers and a relief for EV drivers.
 When investing in Kempower charging infrastructure, service providers can rely on an investment that works now and will do so in the future with all electric vehicle makes and models.
 EV drivers can trust that charging will work when they plug their car into a Kempower charger.